-Performance outcomes Acceptable outcomes - Torritarios outcomes a. ≤55 dB(A) L {eq} (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013. and Main Nodds, 2015.
+Performance outcomes Acceptable outcomes - Torritarios outcomes a. ≤55 dB(A) L eq (1 hour) façade corrected (maximum hour during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 Road Traffic Noise, Department of Transport and Main Roads, 2013. and Wall Moddo, 2010.
 Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 3.7 of the Interim Guide to Development in a Transport Environment: Busway, Department of Transport and Main Roads, 2017 If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
 OR all of the following acceptable outcomes apply: AO19.2 Buildings which include indoor education areas and indoor play areas are setback the maximum distance possible from a busway .
 AND AO19.3 Buildings are designed and oriented so that indoor education areas and indoor play areas are located furthest from the busway .
-AND AND AO19.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: 1. ≤35 dB(A) L {eq} (1 hour) (maximum hour during opening hours).
-Spering floars).
+AND 7 (ND AO19.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: 1. ≤35 dB(A) L eq (1 hour) (maximum hour during opening hours).
+Sporming mountains).
 Note: Noise levels from a busway are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
-To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 3.7 of the Interim Guide to Development in a Transport Environment: Busway, Department of Transport and Main Roads, 2017.
-PO20 Development involving a: AO20.1 A noise barrier or earth mound is provided 1. childcare centre; or which is design, sited and constructed: 2. educational establishment to meet the following external noise criteria in minimises noise intrusion from a busway in outdoor outdoor education areas and outdoor play education areas and outdoor play areas. areas: a. ≤52 dB(A) L {eq} (1 hour) free field (maximum hour during normal opening hours) b. ≤66 dB(A) L {max} free field (during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1
+To demonstrate compliance with the account to a second state of the second state of th To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with section 3.7 of the Interim Guide to Development in a Transport Environment: Busway, Department of Transport and Main Roads, 2017.
+PO20 Development involving a: AO20.1 A noise barrier or earth mound is provided 1. childcare centre; or which is design, sited and constructed: 2. educational establishment to meet the following external noise criteria in minimises noise intrusion from a busway in outdoor education areas and outdoor play areas. outdoor education areas and outdoor play areas: Causation areas and outdoor play areas. a. ≤52 dB(A) L eq (1 hour) free field (maximum hour during normal opening hours) b. ≤66 dB(A) L max free field (during normal opening hours) 2. in accordance with chapter 7 - Integrated noise barrier design of the Transport Noise Management Code of Practice - Volume 1 ivianagement code of Fractice - volume 1